Building an AI System That Works for You

 Give your AI a memory it can rely on

-- Four layers: identity, errors, long-term memory, daily log
+- Identity, errors, long-term memory, daily log

 - Semantic search via local vector DB (Mem0 + Qdrant)